perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Bug Fixes:
     - Fixed an issue where some widgets will crash the launcher when trying to resize them.
     - Incorrect button icon size & color on notification cards.
+    - (Workaround) Some background crashing issue.
+    - Clicks should be registered correctly after swiping on pages.

 - Changes:
     - Apps & contacts in the Quick Launch will no longer being suggested.
-        - They will still be shown when scribble searching.
+        - They will still show up in scribble search results.
     - Added shadow to widget delete button for better visibility.
     - Setting page reorganized and wording adjusted.
     - UI visual adjustment.